Do you like challenges and learning? Are interested in science and how the body works? Do you care deeply about people, their problems and their pain?

 There are a lot of moving parts involved with preparing, applying, and ultimately being admitted to medical school.
 One expert recommends that you start by getting an objective assessment of where you are in relation to your goals.

 If you want to be a doctor or physician scientist – they are good career choices, both socially and financially.
 Although medical school may be expensive, there are options available for financing your education.
 The key to affording medical school is educating yourself about your choices.

-Minorities in Medicine
+Advancing Diversity in Medicine